Example 3 - Distribute applications to Intrexx instances

 3. Create a process that automatically executes the export of the application ("Processes" module)

-You need a process to execute the export to the target instance automatically.
+You need a process to be able to execute the export to the target instance automatically.
 This includes two REST call actions.
-The first is used to log in to or authorize the IAA of the target instance, the second then exports the application.
+The first is used to log in to or authorize on the IAA of the target instance, the second then exports the application.

-The following describes how you can implement the three central actions in Intrexx.
-The central steps are described and illustrated using screenshots.
+The following describes how you can implement the three main actions in Intrexx.
+The main steps are described and illustrated using screenshots.

 1. Start the "Integration" module.

-2. Open the logon information store ("Connection data management > Logon information store").
+2. Open the credential store ("Connection data management > Credential store").

 3. Click on the icon and enter a data record with the password for the IAA of the target instance.